 When maintenance is required or when the inverter cannot maintain voltage to the load due to inadequate DC power, sustained overload or malfunction, a bypass circuit shall be provided to isolate the inverter output from the load and provide a path for power directly from an alternate AC (bypass) source.
 The UPS control system shall constantly monitor the availability of the inverter bypass circuit to perform a transfer.
 The inverter bypass circuit shall consist of a continuous-duty bypass static switch and a circuit breaker to isolate the bypass static switch from the bypass source.
 The bypass static switch shall be a solid-state device consisting of two reverse-paralleled SCRs (silicon-controlled rectifiers) per phase that can automatically and instantaneously connect the alternate AC source to the load or isolate the load from the bypass source.
-The bypass circuit breaker tripping coordination.
+The bypass circuit shall not include fuses in the path for the load.
+Fuses may prevent proper load circuit breaker tripping coordination.